On coordination and outsourcing risk (and reflections on internal debates within an org)

 Boeing did not plan to provide for such on-site support for its suppliers.
 In fact, it explicitly delegated this responsibility to sub-contractors.
 When the subcontractors didn’t perform the necessary coordination, Boeing had to provide the support anyway.

-The innovation risk implied a involvement by Boeing in the development and manufacture of the aircraft.
-Astonishingly, Boeing opted for involvement, delegating much of the detailed engineering and procurement to sub-contractors.
+The innovation risk implied a greater involvement by Boeing in the development and manufacture of the aircraft.
+Astonishingly, Boeing opted for lesser involvement, delegating much of the detailed engineering and procurement to sub-contractors.
 The result?
 Unexpected problems have kept occurring that have delayed the project and increased its cost.

 Complicated products like aircraft involve a necessary degree of outsourcing, simply because the firm lacks the necessary expertise in some areas, e.g. engines and avionics.
 However Boeing significantly increased the amount of outsourcing for the 787 over earlier planes.
 For the 737 and 747 it had been at around 35-50 percent.
 For the 787, Boeing planned to increase outsourcing to 70 percent.